Ulflander/sample-go-webapp/README.md

 sample-go-webapp
 ================

-Tiny REST API created with Go and Martini for self-education purpose
+Tiny REST API created with Go and Martini for self-education purpose.

+Application is a game leaderboard.